 The researcher hopes that this study will continue to help instructors measure service-learning outcomes through an effective set of tools that is specifically relevant to service-learning programs.
 The outcomes of this study have real-life implications that empower students to analyze, evaluate and synthesize practical problem-solving situations.

 Vaughn, Paula M., "Enhancing student development in service-learning with performance-based assessment rubrics" (2002).
-Dissertation and Thesis.
+Thesis, Dissertations, Student Creative Activity, and Scholarship.
 68.

 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."